 The monitoring of progress indicators will inform the ETHNA System of the level of accomplishment.
-The monitoring of performance indicators will report on compliance with the level of commitment.
+The monitoring of performance indicators will report on compliance and the effectiveness of the Action Plan.
 Both could be shown in a graphical dashboard that is easy to use by the RRI Office(r).